top of page

 Rehearse the Ceremony

 Conducting a rehearsal with your officiant and wedding party will help everyone understand their roles and what to expect.
-This practice can greatly ease any nerves on the big day.
+This practice can ease nerves on the big day.

 Wedding ceremony in ornate room.
 Bride and groom under floral chuppah, bridal party in cream dresses, groomsmen in black suits.
 Elegant mood.